 I would love to map the growth of our Ning community, and show how your networks connect us to an even wider world of ideas and resources.
 To do this I need volunteers/interns/talent.

-You need to be a member of Social Network Analysis Project with Tutor/Mentor Connection to add comments!
+You need to be a member of Social Network Analysis Project with T/MC - archive to add comments!